bdoor-b/CyberDefense-Simulation/Phase1/README.md

 This script automates brute-force login attempts to the SSH service using combinations from `user.txt` and `pass.txt`.

+This script automates brute-force login attempts to the SSH service using combinations from `user.txt` and `pass.txt`.

 ```python
 import paramiko
 import time